dewitt4/Cloud-Custodain/docs/source/azure/gettingstarted.rst

 If successful, you should see output similar to the following on the command line::

     2016-12-20 08:35:06,133: custodian.policy:INFO Running policy my-first-policy resource: azure.vm
-    2016-12-20 08:35:07,514: custodian.policy:INFO policy: my-first-policy resource:ec2 has count:1 time:1.38
+    2016-12-20 08:35:07,514: custodian.policy:INFO policy: my-first-policy resource:azure.vm has count:1 time:1.38
     2016-12-20 08:35:08,188: custodian.policy:INFO policy: my-first-policy action: tag: 1 execution_time: 0.67

 You should also find a new ``my-first-policy`` directory with a log and a ``resources.json``.
-The ``resources.json`` file shows you the raw data that results from your policy after filtering is applied.
-This file can help you understand the fields available for your resources while developing your policy.

 See :ref:`filters` for more information on the features of the Value filter used in this sample.